pullsaki/defi-balance-checking-app/README.md

 # Balance Checker
-This Web app checks token balance from given externally owned addresses accoss different chains.
+This Web app checks token balance from given externally owned addresses across different chains.

-It internally takes the help of Infura's API to access the info on a given chain.
-Currently, this app only works for Linea chain but it is extensible to add more chains
+It internally accesses the network by the RPC url for each chain to retrieve the balance

 ## How to Run